Search Results for

 tmFieldGenerator.AddFields(_translationMemoryFilePath);

-Apply the ValueType property to define the field as a picklist that can hold multiple values.
-Finally, add two values, e.g. Microsoft and RWS:
+Set the ValueType property to define the field as a multiple picklist, and add two values such as Microsoft and RWS:

 • C#